Penis Landscape

 Penis Landscape, or Work 219: Landscape XX, is a painting by H. R. Giger.
 Created in 1973, airbrushed acrylic on paper-covered wood, it measures 70 by 100 cm.
-It depicts a number of penises entering vaginas, arranged in an alternating pattern.
-One is wearing a condom.
+It depicts a number of penises entering vaginas, arranged in an alternating pattern; one of them wearing a condom.

 It came to a greater level of attention during the trial of vocalist Jello Biafra after his band the Dead Kennedys featured it as a poster included with their 1985 album Frankenchrist.
 The poster was printed and inserted in the Frankenchrist album with an additional sticker on the outside shrinkwrap, warning buyers of the contents.
-The resulting trial for obscenity nearly drove the Alternative Tentacles label into bankruptcy.
+The resulting trial for obscenity nearly drove the band's label, Alternative Tentacles, into bankruptcy, though the case did not result in a conviction.
+It was only through the support of fans that the label was able to stay alive.
+Biafra gained attention as a champion of free speech, and was subsequently one of the most active opponents of the Parents Music Resource Center.